 Either way, it’s essential to be honest about the date you quit smoking.
 If you stopped recently, you may not be able to access the lowest rates.
 But if you lie about your smoking habits and your insurer later finds out, you run the risk of denying your loved ones the death benefit.

 What happens if I’m caught lying on my application?

 Though it may be tempting to bend the truth to get a cheaper policy, lying on a life insurance application is considered fraud.
-It’s in your best interest to confront the reality of life insurance for smokers head-on.
-The consequences if you’re caught lying could include:
+It’s in your best interest to confront the reality of life insurance for smokers.
+If you’re caught lying:

-- Your beneficiaries being denied.
-If you die and the life insurance company finds out you were a regular smoker through an autopsy or other investigation, it could deny your beneficiaries the death benefit — which means they won’t receive any money.
+- Your insurer may not pay out your policy If you die and the life insurance company finds out you were a regular smoker through an autopsy or other investigation, it could deny your beneficiaries the death benefit — which means they won’t receive any money.

-- The need to pay back surcharges.
-If the insurance company finds out that you’re a smoker in the midst of the policy term, they’ll probably cancel it and could even charge you for the higher rate you should’ve been paying all along.
+- You may need to pay a surcharge.
+If your insurer finds out that you’re a smoker while you’re alive, they can either cancel your coverage or and charge you for the higher rate you should’ve been paying all along.

-- Being charged with a misdemeanor.
+- You might be charged with a misdemeanor.
 Misrepresenting your smoking habits on an application is classified as soft fraud, which is typically viewed as a misdemeanor before the law.
-Possible consequences include probation, community service or jail time.
+Possible consequences include probation or community service.

 Do I have to disclose if I start smoking after getting life insurance?